-Nepal and Turkey established diplomatic relations on November 15, 1962.
-Nepalese Ambassador to Pakistan is concurrently accredited to Turkey, while the Turkish Ambassador in New Delhi is accredited to Nepal.
-Nepal has appointed Ms. Fatma Gunseli Malkoc as the Honorary Consul of Nepal in Istanbul.
+Nepal and Turkey established diplomatic relations on 15 November 1962.
+The relations between the two countries have remained friendly, cordial and cooperative ever since.
+Nepal Ambassador to Pakistan is concurrently accredited to Turkey, while the Turkish Ambassador in New Delhi is accredited to Nepal.
+Nepal maintains a Consulate General in Istanbul.

 Exchange of Visits

-The visit of Hon.
-Deputy Prime Minister and Minister for Foreign Affairs, Mr. Kamal Thapa in connection with his participation in the World Humanitarian Summit in Istanbul from 23-24 May 2016 is the latest in the series of a few exchanges of visits between the two sides in the recent times.
+Deputy Prime Minister and Minister for Foreign Affairs, Mr. Kamal Thapa visited Turkey in connection with the World Humanitarian Summit in Istanbul from 23-24 May 2016.

-The then prime Minister Rt.
-Hon Mr Jhalanath Khanal paid official visit to Turkey to participate 4th LDC conference held in Istanbul from 9 to 13 May 2011.
+The then prime Minister Mr. Jhalanath Khanal paid official visit to Turkey to participate in 4th LDC Conference held in Stanbul in May 2011.

-Sahana Pradhan, the then Minister for Foreign Affairs visited Turkey in July 2007 to participate in the Ministerial Conference of the Least Developed Countries on “Making Globalization Work for the LDCs”, organized by the Government of Turkey in collaboration with the United Nations System.
+Late Mrs. Sahana Pradhan, the then Minister for Foreign Affairs, visited Turkey in July 2007 to participate in the Ministerial Conference of the LDCs.

 Economic and Commercial Relations

-In view of the growing trend of export of Nepalese carpets to Turkey, exchange of visits of business delegations along with officials of Chamber of Commerce of both the countries could be highly beneficial for Nepal.
-Nepal-Turkey Chamber of Commerce has been partnering with the Istanbul Chamber of Commerce (ICOC) for enhancing trade relationship between the two countries.
+Nepal-Turkey Chamber of Commerce has partnered with the Istanbul Chamber of Commerce (ICOC) for enhancing trade relationship between the two countries.